v2sCollections/Constellation/README.md

 - Swaps the helmet torch light out for a different clearer version.
 - Jetpacks now work with pressing and holding buttons, instead of being single press.
 - Better FOV when in dialogue.
-- Vendors will now refresh their inventory every day instead of every 2 days.
-- Increases the distance at which the map marker is visible.
+- Increased the distance at which the map marker is visible.
-- Increases the distance at which objects can be scanned.
+- Increased the distance at which objects can be scanned.
-- Decrease jogging movement speed.
-- Speed up Grabbing objects and Bodies with no delay.
+- Increased the speed of Grabbing objects and Bodies.
-- Speed up Air Lock Animations.
+- Increased the speed of Air Lock Animations.
 It comes with various speed multipliers for you to choose from.
-- Speed up Furniture animations.
+- Increased the speed of Furniture animations.
 It comes with various speed multipliers for you to choose from.
+- Reduced the time it takes for Vendors to refresh their inventory from 2 days to 1.
+- Reduced the jogging movement speed.

 ## UI Improvements Include